the8472/mldht/README.md

 bin/mldht-remote-cli help
 ```

 **Security note:** The CLI Server component listens on localhost, accepting commands without authentication from any user on the system.
 It is recommended to not use this component in a multi-user environment.

+## other components

+* `the8472.mldht.indexing.ActiveLookupProvider` raw TCP interface for requesting DHT scrapes on port 36578. just send infohashes in hex, newline separated
+* `the8472.mldht.indexing.OpentrackerLiveSync` implements a lan-local multicast sender for opentracker's IPv4 live sync. for passively observed DHT lookups will be inserted as peers in opentracker instance. opentracker instance can then be used as source for DHT statistics as if it were just another tracker

 ## launching custom components